 When Tim Leiweke took over the president’s job at Maple Leaf Sports and Entertainment in June 2013, he rode in on a white horse.
 That’s no easy thing to do for a fan base as suspicious as it is snakebitten.
-This was the top job in an organization that owned two of the three most famous sports franchises in the country—the Toronto Maple Leafs and the Toronto Raptors—and it looked like he had the ideal pedigree to redeem those glamorous yet flagging teams.
+This was the top job in an organization that owned two of the three most esteemed sports franchises in the country—the Toronto Maple Leafs and the Toronto Raptors—and it looked like he had the ideal pedigree to redeem those glamorous yet flagging teams.
 He had, after all, turned around AEG, the company that owns the NBA’s dynastic lions, the Los Angeles Lakers, and the NHL’s Stanley Cup-winning Los Angeles Kings.
-He was also known for having brought soccer superstar David Beckham to play in L.A.
+He was also known to have brought soccer megastar David Beckham to play in L.A.
 “I never thought I was a top free agent,” Leiweke told Maclean’s national correspondent Jonathon Gatehouse in an interview last summer—but there’s no denying that’s exactly what he was: a major get, making big promises that made even Toronto’s dubious fan base hopeful.

-Toronto, for all of its fan fervour and its relative big-market quality, suffers from an undeniable inferiority complex.
+The city, for all of its fan fervour and its relative big-market quality, suffers from an undeniable inferiority complex.
 In some cases, it’s fair.
-For instance, the Jays and Raptors never get on American broadcasts for ratings reasons, and because Toronto isn’t a major media market, it’s hard to lure in stars.
-In other cases, it’s not so much: It boils pettily to the surface every time a Leafs or Jays player leaves—either by volition or not—and fans boo him on the field anyway.
-In some cases, Toronto fans even boo the players that put it on the map, a decade after they left.
+For instance, the Jays and Raptors rarely nab marquee American airtime because Canadian ratings don’t count for much; because Toronto isn’t a major media market, it’s harder, too, to lure in established stars.
+In other cases, it’s not so much: The complex boils pettily to the surface every time a Leafs or Jays player leaves—either by volition or not—as fans boo him on the field regardless.
+In some cases, Toronto fans even lustily boo the players that put the city on the map, a decade after they left.

 For Leiweke, it was always about installing a championship mentality—that Toronto sports teams are major players that belong, inferiority complex be damned.
-It’s hard to ignore that the Leafs, the Raptors and its soccer Toronto FC franchise are in a better place now than a year ago, with his fingerprints all over the architecture.
+It’s hard to ignore that the Leafs, the Raptors and its soccer Toronto FC franchise are in a better place now than a year ago, with Leiweke’s fingerprints all over the architecture.

-Thanks to a Drake phone call here and there, Toronto FC made significant inroads into becoming a destination for European stars to play in their off-season, resulting in thousands more seasons tickets sold.
+Thanks to a Drake phone call here and there, Toronto FC made significant inroads into becoming a destination for European stars to play in their offseason, resulting in thousands more seasons tickets sold.
 It was a far cry from 2012, when the team desperately slashed prices just so ticket-holders wouldn’t jump ship.

 But professional sports are not an instant-gratification kind of game (as the previously mentioned Jays trade painfully proved).
-It’s not so long ago that the Kings—now so obviously the toast of the town with a championship-quality roster and accountants’-envy salary-cap situation—was a laughingstock also-ran.
-It’s hard to credit Leiweke with every success in the past year; the Raptors’ trade of Rudy Gay, one that shook up team chemistry and powered their playoff showing, wasn’t his doing.
+It’s not so long ago that the Kings—now so obviously the toast of the town with a championship roster and accountants’-envy salary-cap situation—was a laughingstock also-ran.
+It’s hard to credit Leiweke with every success in the past year; the Raptors’ trade of Rudy Gay, one that shook up team chemistry and powered their playoff push, wasn’t his doing.
 But in just one year, there’s no denying that the pieces are in play for a championship mentality to grow, and in the NBA, he did what few thought was possible: make Toronto more than a wintry outpost, but a city that mattered.
 In fact, when Drake urged attendees at his major summer festival to make noise to let superstar Kevin Durant know what it would be like to play for the Raptors, the cheer was deafening—there was a real belief that just maybe we could get one of the league’s transcendent talents.
 When Drake was fined for it and the NBA allegedly pressured the team to drop Drake as a spokesperson, MLSE declined—a move that was deafening in its own way.